RedisLabs/redislabs-docs/content/rc/api/get-started/_index.md

 - Enable the API
 - Create an account key
-- Create a secret keys
+- Create a secret key

 {{< note >}}
 The Redis Cloud REST API is available only with Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.